LahcenHaouch/js-assessment/code_review/snippet_4/snippet_4.md

 ## Review

-The return of the function is kinda confusign from a caller's perspective It either returns the provider or exits silently
+The return of the function is kinda confusing from a caller's perspective It either returns the provider or exits silently

 I would change the return a litle bit: